This British video of a police officer with sirens going and a hi-vis jacket and bike shows that some motorists still don’t see riders.

 The report, quaintly titled “Current Trends in Motorcycle-Related Crash and Injury Risk in Australia by Motorcycle Type and Attributes” suggests promoting high-visibility motorcycle clothing and research into its effects.

-It also suggest increasing motorcycle visibility technology such as modulating headlights.
+It also suggests increasing motorcycle visibility technology such as modulating headlights.

 Well, the British police officer above has his motorcycle lights flashing but still wasn’t seen.